GFigs/cash-register-backend/README.md

 Clean separation of concerns (controllers, services, models)

-Easily extendable for future promotion types or pricing rules
+Easily extendable for future pricing rules

-Designed to support both human and programmatic use

 ### Contact
 If you have any questions, suggestions or issues, feel free to create a GitHub issue or reach out.